MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/manage-tenants.md

     > [!CAUTION]
     > Note that if the user role was previously created by using the VMM Administration Console, its permissions would be overwritten by those specified by the `New\-SCSUserRole` cmdlet.

-4. Verify that the user role was created by verifying that it is listed in the **User Roles** in **Settings** workspace in the VMM Administration Console.
+4. Verify that the user role was created by verifying that it's listed in the **User Roles** in **Settings** workspace in the VMM Administration Console.

 5. Define the following for the role by selecting the role and clicking **Properties** on the toolbar: